 How Can You Keep Your Dog Safe at Halloween?

-It’s just as important to take safety measures with your dog at Halloween, because dogs are fun to dress up, it feels safer taking your dog trick or treating (as long as your dog doesn’t get nervous or over excited), there’s all kinds of goodies left lying around the house, or because the noise and the “ghouls” make your pup nervous.
+It’s just as important to take safety measures with your dog at Halloween.
+Your dog can be fun to dress up, and take trick or treating with you… it just feels safer taking Fido with you (as long as your dog doesn’t get nervous or over excited).
+But there are all kinds of goodies left lying around the house that aren’t safe for your dog to eat, or because the noise and the “ghouls” make your pup nervous, there is a need to make sure he is safe and feels secure.

 So, here are some safety tips for your dog at Halloween:

-- Provide your dog with a “safe ” (quiet) place during the night’s activities.
+- If your dog gets nervous with all the activities, provide him/her with a “safe ” (quiet) place during the night’s festivities.

 - Whether you’re hosting a party or just answering the door bell, the noise of goblins yelling trick or treat, the noise of a party, or people in strange costumes can upset your dog.